Density describes how closely packed the particles are in a solid, liquid or gas.

-There is little difference between the density of a liquid and its corresponding solid (eg water and ice).
+There is little difference between the density of a liquid and its corresponding solid, eg water and ice.
 This is because the particles are tightly packed in both states.
-The same number of particles are spread further apart than in the liquid or solid states.
+The same number of particles in a gas would spread further apart compared to in the liquid or solid states.
 The same mass takes up a bigger volume - this means the gas is less dense.

 Density also depends on the material.
-A piece of iron with the same dimensions as a piece of aluminium will be heavier because the atoms are more closely packed, and because an individual iron atom is heavier than an aluminium atom.
+A piece of iron with the same dimensions as a piece of aluminium will be heavier because the atoms are more closely packed.

-Scientists can measure how tightly packed the particles are by measuring the mass of a certain volume of the material, for example, one cubic centimetre.
+Scientists can measure how tightly packed the particles are by measuring the mass of a certain volume of the material, for example, one metre cubed.

 This is when:

-What is the density of a material if 0.45 cubic metres (m3 ) of it has a mass of 0.2 kg?
+What is the density of a material if 0.45 metres cubed (m3) of it has a mass of 0.2 kg?

-What is the density of a material if 4 cubic metres (m3 ) of it has a mass of 2,200 kg?
+What is the density of a material if 4 metres cubed (m3) of it has a mass of 2,200 kg?

-The standard unit for mass is kilograms (kg) and for volume is cubic metres (m3).
-However, in many laboratory situations it is common to measure the mass in grams (g) and volume in cubic centimetres (cm3).
+Although the standard unit for mass is kilograms (kg) and for volume is metres cubed (m3), in many laboratory situations the norm is finding the mass in grams (g) and volume in centimetres cubed (cm3).

-Calculating density using grams and cubic centimetres would give a density unit of grams per cubic centimetre (g/cm³).
+Calculating density using grams and centimetres cubed would give a density unit of grams per centimetre cubed (g/cm3).